-If you’re planning an overnight trip at Anawangin Cove with your friends, here are some figures you might want to take note of.
+If you’re planning an overnight trip at Anawangin Cove with your friends, here are some figures (other than boat rentals) that you might want to take note of.
 These are not exact amounts.
 I rounded ‘em off.

-P251 - Bus fare from Quezon City to San Antonio, Zambales
+P251 - Bus fare to San Antonio, Zambales

-P100 – Overnight fee (A friend told me it’s now P150, but we paid only P100 when we were there)
+P100 – Overnight fee (A friend told me it’s now P150, but I was charged only P100 last time I was there)

 P50 – Entrance (if you’re not staying overnight)

 Basically, that’s it.
 To save money, bring your own food or buy from San Antonio Public Market.
 And as said above, if you’re planning to rent a tent, forget it.
 Just borrow from a friend or buy one.

 - Corregidor: 12 Historical Sites to Visit on a Day Tour - 6 July 2014

 - Avatar Floating Mountains: Finding Pandora in Zhangjiajie, China - 25 June 2014